fammad/EmotionRadar/README.md

 ---

-## Why TF-IDF instead of modern embeddings?
+## Design choice: TF-IDF over embeddings

-A reasonable question, since sentence embeddings (e.g. Sentence-BERT) would almost certainly cluster better.
-The choice was deliberate: TF-IDF features *are individual words*, so the logistic regression coefficients map directly back to vocabulary.
-That is what powers the word-level explanations in the demo.
-We traded raw performance for interpretability, on purpose, and the report names this as a trade-off rather than hiding it.
-The "What I'd build next" section lays out the embedding-based version as the natural next step.
+Sentence embeddings (e.g. Sentence-BERT) would almost certainly cluster better and score higher.
+We picked TF-IDF anyway, because its features *are individual words*: the logistic regression coefficients map straight back to vocabulary, which is what makes the word-level attribution in the demo possible.
+That's a deliberate trade of raw performance for interpretability, and the report treats it as one.
+The embedding version is the obvious next step, listed under future work.

 ---